troclaux/notes/aws.md

 - NAT (Network Address Translation) gateway: allows private subnets to access the internet, but prevents the internet from initiating a connection back
   - e.g. private ec2 can download updates or access external APIs without being publicly exposed
   - usually are placed in a public subnet and route private subnet traffic through it

+### vpc flow logs

+> feature that captures information about the ip traffic going to and from network interfaces

+- network interface: virtual network card that connects ec2 instances and other aws resources to a vpc network
+- what the vpc flow logs capture
+  - source ip and destination ip
+  - source port and destination port
+  - protocol (tcp, udp)
+  - traffic acceptance (accept or reject)
+  - bytes transferred

 ## security groups